lamastex/lamastex.github.io/_pages/research.md

 This project is suitable for a student of mathematics with skills in functional programming over a distributed computing architecture (or one who can self-learn such skills).
 To appreciate the starting point of this advanced project read [this paper](https://arxiv.org/abs/2012.14847) and try out [this Scala Spark library](https://gitlab.com/tilowiklund/distributed-histogram-trees) with a view towards implementing the algorithms in [this paper](http://interval.louisiana.edu/reliable-computing-journal/volume-16/reliable-computing-16-pp-252-282.pdf) using the Scala Spark library.

+## Notebook-Format-Agnostic Data Engineering Science Project

+This is for a small group of 2-4 engineering students who collectively have skills spanning Haskell to be able to use [pinot](https://gitlab.com/tilowiklund/pinot/), docker-compose or Kubernetes to provision [Apache Spark](https://spark.apache.org/) clusters in its modern ecosystem with [zeppelin](https://zeppelin.apache.org/) and [jupyter](https://jupyterhub.readthedocs.io/en/stable/index.html) notebooks servers.
+The objective of this project is to allow for *notebook-format-agnostic* data science and analytics.
+Cloud computing across onpremise and public clouds is a pre-requiste.

+## Other Projects

+There are several other project possibilities.
+However, this depends on current research interests and coming up with a reasonable plan.
+Please go through [Selected Publications by Field](https://lamastex.github.io/cv/#selected-publications-by-field) to propose other project ideas spanning across population genetics, computer-aided proofs, mobility science, etc.

 <!--
 * [Project MEP: Meme Evolution Programme](https://lamastex.github.io/scalable-data-science/sds/research/mep/)